wichtounet/wichtounet.github.io/posts/2015/06/how-i-improved-a-bit-compile-time-of-etl.rst

 I've used g++-4.9.2 to perform these tests.

-I'm compiling the complete test suite (around 6900 source lines of codes in 36 files).
+I'm compiling the complete test suite (around 6900 source lines of codes in 36 files) in release mode.
 Each test file includes the ETL (around 10K SLOC).
 Each test is run with 8 threads (make -j8).
 For each result, I have run a complete build 5 times and taken the best result as the final result.
 Everything is run on a SSD and I have more than enough RAM to handle all the compilation in parallel.

 The reference build time was 87.5 seconds.